SamArdrey/Anagram/README.md

 ![Nested Comments](https://github.com/SamArdrey/Anagram/blob/master/docs/images/nested_comments.png)

 This was accomplished by using a modified version of merge-sort.
+I wasn't able to refactor to better than 0n, however.

 ```
 organizeComments() {